 The speakers and delegates will represent a global multi-stakeholder community from national and local governments, international policy makers and institutes, NGOs, the ICT industry and platforms, as well as other relevant organizations.

 We are expecting about 250 delegates, whose conclusions and recommendations can contribute to shaping global thinking and policy about accountability and democracy on the Internet.
-The organizers aim to present the outcome in the: The Hague Principles for Accountability & Internet Democracy.
+The organizers aim to present the outcome in the: The Hague Global Principles for Accountability in the Digital Age

-Join the Institute for Accountability and Internet Democracy Community
+Join the Institute for Accountability in the Digital Age

 Our work is only possible with the continued financial support of donors and partners.
-If you want to become a supporter of the IAID, please contact us.
+If you want to become a supporter of the I4ADA, please contact us.

 Lange Voorhout 1